Auditing a Course

 Repeat a Course

 With the approval of the academic department offering the course, a student may repeat a course once.
+Restrictions may include:

-- Only allowing registration after Period I
+- Only allowing registration after Registration Period 1

 - Only allowing registration after the quarter has begun, or

-- Requiring an Entry Code for a repeat registration
+- Requiring an entry code for a repeat registration

 Courses considered to have been taken once include any numerical grade or those with grades I, CR/NC, or S/NS.
 Withdrawn or dropped courses and courses with X or no grade reported will not count as the first taking of a course.